casualcore/casual/README.md

  * gcc-c++
  * puppet

-*Note: casual will note make on a 32-bit system*
+*Note: casual will not make on a 32-bit system*

 #### Set up the environment
 Use templatefile to setup environment